mobibyte/momonote/BIOL 1441/Lesson 5.md

 ## Learning Objectives
 1. **Explain how autotrophs & heterotrophs obtain their energy.**
+    Autotrophs (“self feeders”) are organisms that CAN build their own energy-rich macromolecules
+    • Photoautotrophs (like plants) use the energy of light to do this
+    • Chemoautotrophs (like some bacteria) use the energy of inorganic molecules (like sulfur or ammonia)
 2. **Write the overall chemical equation for photosynthesis.**
+    Energy + 6CO2 + 6H2O => C6H12O6 + 6O2

 3. **Identify which reaction words (anabolic / catabolic, endergonic / exergonic) accurately describe photosynthesis.**
+  Photosynthesis is an **anabolic** process.
+Anabolic processes build complex molecules from simpler ones.
+In photosynthesis, simple molecules of water and carbon dioxide are assembled into glucose, a complex sugar, along with the production of oxygen.
+This synthesis of glucose involves the formation of new chemical bonds, demonstrating the constructive nature of anabolism.

+    Photosynthesis is an **endergonic** process.
+This means it requires an input of energy to proceed.
+The energy needed for photosynthesis comes from sunlight.
+In photosynthesis, light energy is captured by chlorophyll and used to convert carbon dioxide (CO2) and water (H2O) into glucose (C6H12O6) and oxygen (O2).
+The process stores energy in the chemical bonds of glucose, a form of potential energy that is higher than the energy of the reactants.
+Therefore, the reaction is non-spontaneous without the input of energy.

 4. **Identify the source of energy for photosynthesis.**